-Effect of Increased Natural Gas Exports on Domestic Energy Markets, U.S. Energy Information Administration (Jan.
+2 Effect of Increased Natural Gas Exports on Domestic Energy Markets, U.S. Energy Information Administration (Jan.
 2012) ("EIA Export Report").
 As requested by the DOE/FE, the EIA Export Report considered four scenarios: (1) 6 Bcf/d phased in at a rate of 1 Bcf/d per year (low/slow scenario); (2) 6 Bcf/d phased in at a rate of 3 Bcf/d per year (low/rapid scenario); (3) 12 Bcf/d phased in at a rate of 1 Bcf/d per year (high/slow scenario); and (4) 12 Bcf/d phased in at a rate of 3 Bcf/d per year (high/rapid scenario).

 Macroeconomic Impacts of LNG Exports from the United States, NERA Economic Consulting (Dec.
 2012) ("NERA Study").
-APGA understands (and applauds the fact) that the merits and demerits of the NERA Study will be assessed independently by DOE/FE in a separate proceeding (77 Fed.
+The merits and demerits of the NERA Study are being assessed independently by DOE/FE in a separate proceeding (77 Fed.
 Reg.
-73627); and hence APGA's comments here on the NERA Study are only preliminary and not intended to represent its complete assessment of the NERA Study.
+73627), in which APGA has submitted comments; APGA's comments here on the NERA Study are only summary in fashion and not intended to represent its complete assessment of the NERA Study.

-Increased production of natural gas in the United States provides the Nation with an unprecedented opportunity to pursue energy independence and sustained economic growth through a manufacturing renaissance grounded in plentiful, low cost natural gas.
-Price increases will also jeopardize the viability of natural gas as a "bridge-fuel" in the transition away from carbon-intensive and otherwise environmentally problematic coal-fired electric generation and inhibit efforts to foster natural gas as a major transportation fuel, which is important to wean the U.S. from its historic and high-risk dependence on foreign oil.
+through a manufacturing renaissance grounded in plentiful, low cost natural gas.
+Price increases triggered by LNG exports will jeopardize these opportunities as well as the viability of natural gas as a "bridge-fuel" in the transition away from carbon-intensive and otherwise environmentally problematic coal-fired electric generation and inhibit efforts to foster natural gas as a major transportation fuel, which is important to wean the U.S. from its historic and high-risk dependence on foreign oil.

-Eventually, Southern LNG's plan to export natural gas will not prove economically viable.
+Eventually, Pangea's plan to export natural gas will not prove economically viable.

 Economically recoverable domestic natural gas may prove less robust than projected, especially given associated environmental costs and concerns regarding the long-term productivity of shale gas wells.
-These matters aside, foreign alternatives will one day remove the price arbitrage opportunity that Southern LNG (and others) seek to take advantage of, as natural gas reserves from shale formations and export capacity expand around the world.
+These matters aside, foreign alternatives and U.S. LNG exports will one day erase the price arbitrage opportunity that Pangea and others seek to exploit.